camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 ### Integration into Cockpit

-There are two ways to add you plugin to the camunda BPM webapp.
+There are two ways to add your plugin to the camunda BPM webapp.

-1. you can copy it to the `WEB-INF/lib` folder of the camunda webapp.
+1. You can copy it to the `WEB-INF/lib` folder of the camunda webapp.
-2. you can setup a maven war overlay for camunda webapp.
+2. You can set up a maven war overlay for the camunda webapp.

-The fist solution is the simplest: if you dowloaded the tomcat distribution, you can copy the plugin jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and restart the server.
+The first solution is the simplest: if you dowloaded the tomcat distribution, you can copy the plugin jar file to the `/server/apache-tomcat-${tomcat-version}/webapps/camunda/WEB-INF/lib/` folder and restart the server.